msavaryleblanc/modeling-assistant-recommender/readme.md

 ```
 docker-compose up
 ```
+If images of neo4j and redis must be retrieved for the first launch, the first start might take several minutes. the construction of the Docker image of the app will also call a Maven build, which will download all libraries.
-The containers will start after a few seconds.
+The containers will start after these processes.

 ## Using the recommender